MileHacker Logo

 Driving & Requirements

-• A valid driver's license from your home country.
-An International Driving Permit (IDP) is recommended if your license is not in English.
+• A current driver's'a license from your home nation.
+An International Driving Permit (IDP) is suggested if if your license is not In english.

 • Proof of insurance is also necessary.
-The minimum age for rental cars is typically 21, though some companies require 25 to avoid a young driver surcharge.
+The minimum age for rental cars is typically 21, however some companies require 25 to avoid a young driver surcharge.

 • Major highways around Chicago are generally well-maintained.
 Traffic can be heavy, especially during rush hours.